RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/action_parsers.md

 # Action Parsers

-Action parsers define an interface that translates outputs from a policy into inputs that will be provided to the `TransitionEngine` before computing the next game state.
-RocketSim and Rocket League both expect an array of 8 values per agent on the pitch where each element corresponds to one controller input.
-For a list of valid inputs, refer to the car controls table in our [Game Values](../../Cheatsheets/game_values) cheatsheet.
+Action parsers are how your agent's decisions get turned into actual game inputs.
+They take whatever your policy outputs and convert it into the 8 controller inputs that RocketSim and Rocket League understand (things like throttle, steering, etc.).
+Check out our [Game Values](../../Cheatsheets/game_values) cheatsheet to see what these inputs are.

+## How They Work

-Every `ActionParser` has three methods:
+Every `ActionParser` needs three methods:

 ```python
 # Called during the initialization of the environment, this is used to inform the learning algorithm how many outputs